Skyscraper: Early skyscrapers

-In 1857, Elisha Otis introduced the safety elevator at the E.V.
-Haughwout Building in New York City, allowing convenient and safe transport to buildings' upper floors.
+In 1857, Elisha Otis introduced the safety elevator at the E. V. Haughwout Building in New York City, allowing convenient and safe transport to buildings' upper floors.
 Otis later introduced the first commercial passenger elevators to the Equitable Life Building in 1870, considered by some architectural historians to be the first skyscraper.
 Another crucial development was the use of a steel frame instead of stone or brick, otherwise the walls on the lower floors on a tall building would be too thick to be practical.
-An early development in this area was Oriel Chambers in Liverpool, England.
+An early development in this area was Oriel Chambers in Liverpool, England, built in 1864.
 It was only five floors high.
-The Royal Academy of Arts states, "critics at the time were horrified by its "large agglomerations of protruding plate glass bubbles".
+The Royal Academy of Arts states, "critics at the time were horrified by its 'large agglomerations of protruding plate glass bubbles'.
 In fact, it was a precursor to Modernist architecture, being the first building in the world to feature a metal-framed glass curtain wall, a design element which creates light, airy interiors and has since been used the world over as a defining feature of skyscrapers".

-Further developments led to what many individuals and organizations consider the world's first skyscraper, the ten-story Home Insurance Building in Chicago, built in 1884–1885.
-While its original height of 42.1 m (138 ft) does not even qualify as a skyscraper today, it was record setting.
+Further developments led to what many individuals and organizations consider the world's first skyscraper, the ten-story Home Insurance Building in Chicago, built from 1884 to 1885.
+While its original height of 42.1 m (138 ft) does not qualify as a skyscraper today, it was record setting for the day.
 The building of tall buildings in the 1880s gave the skyscraper its first architectural movement, broadly termed the Chicago School, which developed what has been called the Commercial Style.

 The architect, Major William Le Baron Jenney, created a load-bearing structural frame.
 In this building, a steel frame supported the entire weight of the walls, instead of load-bearing walls carrying the weight of the building.
+This was then draped with a stone curtain for aesthetic purposes.
 This development led to the "Chicago skeleton" form of construction.
 In addition to the steel frame, the Home Insurance Building also utilized fireproofing, elevators, and electrical wiring, key elements in most skyscrapers today.

 Burnham and Root's 45 m Rand McNally Building in Chicago, 1889, was the first all-steel framed skyscraper, while Louis Sullivan's 41 m Wainwright Building in St. Louis, Missouri, 1891, was the first steel-framed building with soaring vertical bands to emphasize the height of the building and is therefore considered to be the first early skyscraper.
-In 1889, the Mole Antonelliana in Italy was 167 m (549 ft) tall.
+In 1889, the Mole Antonelliana in Italy was 197 m (549 ft) tall.